 Typical of any standard first-person shooter, XIII can be finished within 6 hours.
 Visuals alone are never enough to keep people playing a video game.
 At the end of the day, it’s all about the gameplay, and there wasn’t enough of it in XIII to make it last as long as it may have been able to.
 The problem with developing linear first-person shooters, or even linear games in general, is that very few of them have side quests and therefore contain next to no replay value apart from playing through it on a harder difficulty.

 Storyline – 7/10

 The game’s story is about a man named XIII, who wakes up on a beach with amnesia to find out he is the prime suspect of the president’s recent assassination, and he must fight his way through the FBI, the CIA and the criminal underworld in order to uncover his identity and clear his name in the process.
 The game’s story is actually not bad, to be fair.
 There are a few decent twists and turns to it but the voice acting is a bit off.
-The standout performances in my opinion are that of both David Duchovny and Adam West, who play XIII and General Carrington respectively.
-This was based on a fairly popular comic book series, so it was always bound to have some depth in story, at least.
+The standout performances, in my opinion, are that of both David Duchovny and Adam West, who play XIII and General Carrington respectively.
+This was based on a fairly popular comic book series, so it was always bound to have some depth in the story, at least.
 But overall, I think the developers chose to concentrate more on that and visual style than on gameplay.

 Originality – 7/10

 Overall, I think first-person shooting fans should play through this game at least once, but I think it should probably be left at that.
-It’s terrible by any stretch of the imagination, but I think the novelty wares off after a while, as there doesn’t seem to be enough substance in gameplay to keep it entertaining throughout.
+It’s terrible by any stretch of the imagination, but I think the novelty wears off after a while, as there doesn’t seem to be enough substance in gameplay to keep it entertaining throughout.